Practical support around key areas to tackle sexual harassment and bullying at work

 In the referendum on 23 June 2016 the UK voted to leave the EU.
 Our Brexit hub has more on what the implications might be for employment law.

 Employers are liable for harassment between employees, and can also be liable for harassment which comes from a third party (for example, a customer).
-Although the government has removed express protection for this third party harassment from the Equality Act, liability can still arise as a result of other legal duties for example breach of contract, direct discrimination, the Protection from Harassment Act 1997 and so on.
-These other legal duties and good practice mean that employers should continue to take steps to protect employees from all forms of harassment.
+Although the government has removed express protection for this third-party harassment from the Equality Act, liability can still arise as a result of other legal duties for example breach of contract, direct discrimination, the Protection from Harassment Act 1997 and so on.
+These other legal duties and good practice mean that employers should continue to take steps to protect employees from harassment from anyone they come into contact with.

-The legal position with respect to bullying is more complex as there is no separate piece of legislation which deals with workplace bullying in isolation.
-Bullying might be part of discriminatory behaviour, or related to a myriad of different legal principles and specific laws, for example:
+The legal position with respect to bullying is more complex as there is no single piece of legislation which deals with workplace bullying.
+In the UK, bullying may be covered by:

-- breach of contract - usually breach of the implied term that an employer will provide reasonable support to employees to ensure that they can carry out their job without harassment and disruption by fellow workers
+- claims for breach of an express or implied term of the employment contract - for example, breach of the implied term to take care of employees’ safety or provide reasonable support to ensure they can work without harassment and disruption by fellow workers

 - the common law obligation for an employer to take care of workers’ safety